pcoyle24/de-uncertainty/ReadMe.md

-# ReadMe Documentation for "Deflationary Equilibrium Under Uncertainty" by Coyle, Nakata, and Schmidt.
+# Documentation for "Deflationary Equilibrium Under Uncertainty" by Coyle, Nakata, and Schmidt.

 Codes to replicate the figures are found in *\Draft\Figs*.
 There are three subfolders:
 1. *ar1* - contains code files related to the model with an AR(1) demand shock specification